Cookbook Photography

 I was a specialty food shop owner when my life was upended by illness.
 Like many disabled people, my savings were quickly drained by medical bills and just getting by.
 Not only did I have to sell my shop, give up my livelihood, and my passion, I also suddenly couldn’t tolerate any of the foods I’d built a career and life around.
 I feared I’d never be able to enjoy a meal with others again, one of life’s great pleasures.

 It turns out my fear is shared by people with a variety of chronic conditions, food allergies or sensitivities, and energy limitations for preparing meals.
 Figuring out what we can now eat can be a painful, long learning curve.
-Surprisingly, people with very different conditions often end up eliminating the same foods to help them feel better.* Not cured, but when you’re really sick, incremental improvement is huge.
+Surprisingly, people with very different conditions often end up eliminating the same foods to help them feel better.
+When you’re really sick, incremental improvements are huge.

 As a homebound person with no stamina, I had to figure out unfussy dishes within these new food parameters with short ingredient lists so they’d be easy to prepare.
 The recipes I was finding were lackluster, so I started to create my own recipes using the skills I’d honed in my food career.
 I never imagined the process of creating foundational recipes would rekindle my passion for food.
 Yet with every coconut milk swap and citrus squeeze, a dream began to emerge of a cookbook of my recipes that could bring joy back to all sorts of people living with chronic illness, food allergies, and energy limitations.